 Students with more language ability can respond with more sophisticated phrases and take turns leading the activity.
 This can certainly be adapted to match any kind of target language goals with phrases such as personality traits, food preferences, summer activities, and future plans.

-A spin-off of a popular icebreaker activity about interesting things about oneself is to have students think about boring things about themselves.
+This activity asks students to think about boring things about themselves.
 The pressure to share interesting or personal information is removed, it can easily be accomplished in the target language, and the simplicity of it all can become quite humorous.

 “I bring a peanut butter and jelly sandwich for lunch every day.”